East Bay Getting to Zero

 • Start taking one pill a day every day – you will be protected from HIV after 7 days.

-• If you have vaginal/front hole sex or share injection equipment, you will need to take F/TDF every day.
+• If you have vaginal/front hole sex or share injection equipment, you will need to take generic Truvada (F/TDF) every day.

 4. Get the rest of your PrEP labs done.
-There are a few other tests your provider will order, and you will need to get them done within about 7 days of your visit to make sure you are ok to continue taking PrEP.
+If your blood was not drawn at the clinic, you’ll need to complete a few more tests.
+You’ll need to get them done within about 7 days of your visit to make sure it is safe to continue taking PrEP.

 • Pick up from a pharmacy.